mazimez/laravel-hands-on/README.md

 6. We also have the `show` method, which returns a specific post, and the `destroy` method, which deletes a post.
 Notice how we directly obtain an instance of the `Post` model from the method's parameter, utilizing [route-model-binding](https://laravel.com/docs/10.x/routing#route-model-binding).

 That concludes the basic implementation of CRUD operations in your project.
 There are still many other concepts we can explore, such as `policies` and `filters`.
 We will delve into those topics in future branches.

+## DIY (Do It Yourself)

+Here are some additional tasks you can undertake:

+- as you know in this example, we created each route separately and also returning the exact data we get from DB. but Laravel provides things like [api-resource-routes](https://laravel.com/docs/10.x/controllers#api-resource-routes) and [eloquent-resources](https://laravel.com/docs/10.x/eloquent-resources#introduction) that can help you customize things. try to understand and use it.

 ## Note
 You can use the [Postman collection](https://elements.getpostman.com/redirect?entityId=13692349-4c7deece-f174-43a3-adfa-95e6cf36792b&entityType=collection) to call this APIs.